trevianxyz/abai/_posts/2021-01-27-along-the-route-of-samuil-dudins-expedition.md

 [Photo 9](#photo9) shows how the women assembled the yurt and covered the wooden frame with felt.
-In winter, the yurt was wrapped with double felt, earth or snow was put on the bottom, and *kerege* (lattice walls) were put on the outside between this double layer and the *koshma* with *chiy* (thin steppe reeds wrapped with multicolored wool).
+In winter, the yurt was wrapped with double felt, earth or snow was put on the bottom, and *kerege* (lattice walls) were put on the outside.
 Felt also reigned supreme in the interior decoration of the yurt, serving as the base for numerous carpets, storage bags, and chest covers (see [Photo 10](#photo10)).

 <div class="images-group">
 <figure class="figure">